 A Lifetime’s Work Isn’t Learned In A Weekend

-Joseph Pilates first published his booklet ‘Your Health’ in 1934, “a corrective system of exercising which revolutionises the entire field of physical education”.(ISBN 0-9614937-8-X) Ten years later his work ‘Return to Life Through Contrology’ was published, (ISBN 0-9614937-9-8) a systematic progressive exercise regime which has evolved into the movement method we now know as ‘Pilates’.
+Joseph Pilates first published his booklet ‘Your Health’ in 1934, “a corrective system of exercising which revolutionises the entire field of physical education”.
+Ten years later his work ‘Return to Life Through Contrology’ was published, a systematic progressive exercise regime which has evolved into the movement method we now know as ‘Pilates’.

-Alan Herdman, a teacher with London Contemporary Dance was sent to new York to learn the method and bring it back to London to help dancers improve their strength and performance.
+Alan Herdman, a teacher with London Contemporary Dance was sent to New York to learn the method and bring it back to London to help dancers improve their strength and performance.
 Several of the dancers who trained with Alan at London Contemporary went on to start their own studios and then to train teachers.
-Michael King was one of these teachers, along with Gordon Thompson and Julian Littlewood amongst others.
+Michael King was one of these teachers, along with Gordon Thompson and Julian Littlewood.
 Alan continues to teach all around the world, as does Michael King, the founder of MK Pilates International.
 As well as a being a busy Pilates studio, York Pilates Space is a teacher training centre affiliated to MK Pilates International, founding members of the Society for the Pilates Method (SPM).